Early-universe constraints on the electron mass: BBN with a non-standard electron mass

 The cosmological implications of an electron mass different from its laboratory value have been explored in a variety of contexts, including Refs.~\cite{Toda:2024ncp,Planck2015fundamentalconstants,Chluba2016,Hart2017}, primarily through its impact on recombination (and hence on the sound horizon) and in connection with possible resolutions of the Hubble tension.
 In this work, instead, we focus on an earlier epoch---the first few minutes---when neutrino decoupling and BBN occur.
 The key point is that light-element abundances provide a sensitive probe of variations in $m_e$, because $m_e$ affects (i) the weak rates governing neutron--proton interconversion, (ii) the available phase space for neutron $\beta$-decay and therefore the neutron lifetime, and (iii) the expansion history through the thermodynamics of the electromagnetic plasma and the associated change in \Neff.

 The weak rates depend on the kinematics and on the phase-space volume available to the final-state particles.
 Increasing $m_e$ raises the energy threshold for producing an electron in processes such as $n \rightarrow p + e^- + \bar{\nu}_e$, and reduces the kinetic energy available to be shared among the decay products.
 Both effects decrease the phase-space volume and therefore suppress the decay rate.
-Using the general scaling $\Gamma \propto \int |{\cal M}|^2 \times (\text{phase space})$, a reduced phase-space volume implies a smaller decay rate and hence a longer neutron lifetime.
-Following the notation of Ref.~\cite{burns2023}, we write
+In order to keep neutron decay possible, we restrict our analysis to the case $m_e<Q = 1.293$ MeV when BBN is involved.
+This will not affect our final bounds on $m_e$, since they will turn out to be very close to the standard value of the electron mass $m_e = 0.511$ MeV.